Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ3: Improvement Analysis

 \revised{The results, summarized in Table \ref{tab:model_size_results}, reveal a nuanced relationship between model size and performance, challenging the simple assumption that ``bigger is always better".}

 \revised{Our key observations are as follows: \begin{itemize} \item \textbf{Performance is not monotonic with size.} Our results challenge the simple ``bigger is better" scaling hypothesis within the context of code search.
-As shown in Table \ref{tab:model_size_results}, the Qwen2.5-Coder family exhibits a clear performance peak with the 1.5B variant, which statistically significantly outperforms both its smaller and larger counterparts. \item \textbf{An optimal size ``sweet spot" appears to exist for tested architectures.} The Llama2 family shows a mixed trend...
-This, combined with the clear peak for Qwen2.5-Coder, suggests that for the model architectures we investigated, an optimal model size may exist for this task, beyond which performance can degrade. \item \textbf{Model architecture remains a critical factor.} The Qwen2.5-Coder architecture demonstrates a clear performance advantage, as its 1.5B model achieves substantially higher scores than any model from the Llama2 family on all metrics we tested. \end{itemize}}
+As shown in Table \ref{tab:model_size_results}, the Qwen2.5-Coder family exhibits a clear performance peak with the 1.5B variant, which statistically significantly outperforms both its smaller and larger counterparts.

+\item \textbf{An optimal size ``sweet spot" appears to exist for tested architectures.} The Llama2 family shows a mixed trend\revRtwo{; specifically, its performance on the in-domain CSN dataset peaks at the 7B model, while the smallest 1.3B model achieves the best results on the out-of-domain \cosqaplus benchmark.} This, combined with the clear peak for Qwen2.5-Coder, suggests that for the model architectures we investigated, an optimal model size may exist for this task, beyond which performance can degrade.

+\item \textbf{Model architecture remains a critical factor.} The Qwen2.5-Coder architecture demonstrates a clear performance advantage, as its 1.5B model achieves substantially higher scores than any model from the Llama2 family on all metrics we tested.